 3) Software Composition Analysis (SCA)

-DAST tests all the HTML and HTTP access points and emulates random user behaviours and actions to find out any underlying software vulnerabilities in the apps.
+DAST tests all the HTML and HTTP access points and emulates random user behaviors and actions to find out any underlying software vulnerabilities in the apps.

 Also, there is a catch - DAST is as good as your security expert!